Do you have a great idea? Tell us about it!

 In lieu of wedding favors, make a donation to the Prevent Cancer Foundation.
 We will provide a card for each place setting that informs guests that a donation was made in their name.
 This is a wonderful way to show your friends and family how much you care!
 Check out our Wedding Donation page for more information.

 Are you a die-hard golfer or putt-putt pro?
 You can raise money while you hit the green by holding a golf tournament at your local range or mini-golf venue.
 Ask local businesses to sponsor holes and donate prizes.
-The annual Holden Cup Charity Golf Tournament [hyperlink to Holden Cup story on main page], widely recognized as one of Washington, DC’s premier charity pro-am golf events, has raised more than $800,000 for the Prevent Cancer Foundation over the past 12 years.
+The annual Holden Cup Charity Golf Tournament, widely recognized as one of Washington, DC’s premier charity pro-am golf events, has raised more than $645,000 for the Prevent Cancer Foundation since 2007.

 This can easily be a popular company-wide initiative.
 Plan a day when all employees can pay $5.00 to wear casual clothing or blue jeans to work.
 This is a win-win fundraiser – your co-workers will be comfortable and the proceeds benefit the Prevent Cancer Foundation.